This article was originally published in October of 2019.

-When 95-year-old former president Jimmy Carter showed up to help build homes in Nashville for Habitat for Humanity last year, just one day after suffering a fall at his Georgia home that resulted in a black eye and 14 stitches, country superstar Garth Brooks was among the crowd cheering him on and working right alongside the oldest living president.
+When 95-year-old former president Jimmy Carter showed up to help build homes in Nashville for Habitat for Humanity in 2019, just one day after suffering a fall at his Georgia home that resulted in a black eye and 14 stitches, country superstar Garth Brooks was among the crowd cheering him on and working right alongside the oldest living president.

 Brooks says selflessness and determination is typical of President Carter and his wife, Rosalynn, 92.

 "You don't expect anything different from the man," the country music icon told Yahoo!
 News.
 "He's just one of those guys, and Ms. Rosalynn's the same way.
 They're just those people that you just have to be around to actually believe it."

 "What the Carters stand for is what we should all shoot for as human beings.
 Please forget 'Republican' or 'Democrat.'
 What they are standing for is as human beings," Brooks says.
 "If we're going to get anywhere as a human race, this is the path we want to follow.
 So anything keeping any kind of light on that path and those two people's dreams, then count us in."